The Problem of Exposed Code in Healthcare Apps

 July 14th, 2020 | By Jscrambler | 3 min read

-In 2019, 33 million patients had their PHI breached or stolen and many of them faced identity theft and fraud.
+In 2019, 33 million patients had their PHI breached or stolen, and many of them faced identity theft and fraud.
 Companies also incur significant costs in attack clean-up, compensations to clients, and loss of revenue due to negative press.

-One very specific case of healthcare applications that surfaced recently is contact tracing apps.
+One very specific case of healthcare applications that has surfaced recently is contact tracing apps.
 These apps are being developed all over the world as a response to the COVID-19 pandemic.

 In a nutshell, a contact tracing app allows people to be notified whenever someone that they were in close contact with tested positive for COVID-19 (provided that both were using the app).

-The use of these apps has been surrounded by fears and controversy — especially because these apps handle such sensitive information.
+The use of these apps has been surrounded by fear and controversy, especially because they handle such sensitive information.
 But beyond this complicated question of data privacy, there's the matter of security.
-With thousands of security vulnerabilities for attackers to exploit, as well as integrity-related weaknesses that can be abused, the teams behind contact tracing apps need to put in place strict application security.

 And even though only a few contact tracing apps have been released, we have already seen critical security incidents.